Johny Placide: International career

 Placide played for the Haiti national team at the 2008 Olympic Qualifying Tournament, losing all three qualifying games, but was most fondly remembered for his performance against Mexico; despite losing 5–1, Placide had saved several clear opportunities from Mexico during the match, including a penalty.
 Despite Placide's heroics, this game eliminated both teams and cost Hugo Sánchez his post as national coach.
 Placide was then called to the French U21 side playing at the Toulon Tournament.
-He earned his first French U21 cap in a 1–0 victory over Portugal.
-Placide played his first game for the French U21 squad on 11 February 2009 against Tunisia.
+He earned his first French U21 cap in a 1–0 victory over Portugal U21.

 Placide was called up by Haiti for the 2019 CONCACAF Gold Cup, in which his side won group B and made it to the semi-finals for the very first time, before being eliminated by Mexico.

+On 15 May 2026, he was named in the 26-man Haiti squad selected by head coach Sébastien Migné for the 2026 FIFA World Cup.
+He announced his retirement from international football upon the conclusion of the World Cup tournament, having featured in all three group-stage matches.